mohllal/notes/doc-jenkins.md

   - ***Cloudy***: 41%-60% of runs passing.
   - ***Raining***: 21%-40% of runs passing.
   - ***Storm***: Less than 21% of runs passing.

+## Jenkinsfile

+- A Jenkinsfile can be written using two types of syntax - Declarative and Scripted.
+Declarative Pipeline provides:
+  - Richer syntactical features over Scripted Pipeline syntax.
+  - Designed to make writing and reading Pipeline code easier.

+> The `agent` directive, which is required, instructs Jenkins to allocate an executor and workspace for the Pipeline.
+Without an agent directive, not only is the Declarative Pipeline not valid, it would not be capable of doing any work!
+> The ***Jenkinsfile*** is not a replacement for an existing build tool such as GNU/Make, Maven, Gradle, etc, but rather can be viewed as a glue layer to bind the multiple phases of a project’s development lifecycle (build, test, deploy, etc) together.

+- The `archiveArtifacts` step captures the files built matching a specific pattern and saves them to the Jenkins master for later retrieval.
+- At a fundamental level, when there are test failures, it is useful to have Jenkins record the failures for reporting and visualization in the web UI.
+- Deployment can imply a variety of steps, depending on the project or organization requirements, and may be anything from publishing built artifacts to an Artifactory server, to pushing code to a production system.
+- Jenkins Pipeline exposes environment variables via the global variable env, which is available from anywhere within a ***Jenkinsfile*** as `${env.VAR_NAME}`.
+Here is a list of some important ones:
+  - `BUILD_ID`: The current build ID, identical to `BUILD_NUMBER`.
+  - `BUILD_TAG`: String of `jenkins-${JOB_NAME}-${BUILD_NUMBER}`.
+- The `environment` directive used in the top-level pipeline block will apply to all steps within the Pipeline.
+- The `credentials()` helper method (used within the `environment` directive) is used to retrieve and handle credentials.
+It supports *secret text*, *username and password*, as well as *secret file* credentials.
+- By convention, variable names for environment variables are typically specified in capital case, with individual words separated by underscores.
+- Using the `credentials()` helper method to retrieve a username and password credential will create two other environnement variables `VAR_USR` and `VAR_PSW` which refers to the username and password respectively.
+- Declarative Pipeline supports parameters out-of-the-box, allowing the Pipeline to accept user-specified parameters at runtime via the `parameters` directive.
+- The `stash` step allows capturing files matching an inclusion pattern for reuse within the same Pipeline.
+Once the Pipeline has completed its execution, ***stashed files are deleted*** from the Jenkins master.
+- The `unstash` will retrieve the named ***stash*** from the Jenkins master into the Pipeline’s current workspace.